MariSelvi03/Insurance-cost-calculator/README.md

 - **images/**: This folder contains the output images from the analysis and model predictions.
   - `boxplot.png`: Visualizes the distribution of expenses to check for outliers.
   - `linear_regression.png`: Shows the true values vs predictions for linear regression.
-  - `ridge_regression.png`: Shows the true values vs predictions for ridge regression.
-  - `lasso_regression.png`: Shows the true values vs predictions for lasso regression.
+  - `polynomial_linear_regression.png`: Shows the true values vs predictions for polynomial linear regression.

 - **linear_regression_health_cost_calculator.py**: The main script for data processing, model training, prediction, and visualization.